We Have Re-opened for In-Person Worship!

 A. Absolutely!
 You are most welcome at the 8:00 online service and the 10:30 in-person service.

-A. For the time being, we will hold only our 8:00 online service and (beginning 27 June) our 10:30 in-person service.
-Later this summer, we may explore adding a mid-week worship service if circumstances allow.
+A. Yes!
+We offer an in-person worship service at the church on Wednesdays at noon.
+This is a quiet service of Holy Eucharist.
 You are also welcome to attend our Wednesday noon "Lectionary preview" Bible study, which also meets via Zoom.
 While not a worship service, this study is a great way to consider the readings for the upcoming Sunday and to connect with others parishioners.
 You can learn more or join that study by clicking here.